Vitamin D

 While a healthy, balanced diet is recommended for everyone—and can positively affect all areas of your health—when it comes to protecting your bone density, it’s all about Calcium and Vitamin D.

 “Those are the things that can make a difference,” Dr. Boldo says.
 “I recommend my patients have 1200 milligrams of calcium either in their diet or as a supplement.
-And I recommend 2000 milligrams of Vitamin D a day, through supplements.”
+And I recommend 2000 units of Vitamin D a day, through supplements.”

 Calcium